bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

         err = DLB_MonitoringRegionStop(dlb_handle)
     enddo

-For every defined monitoring region, including the implicit global region named "MPI Execution", TALP will print or write a summary at the end of the execution.
+For each defined monitoring region, including the global region, TALP will print or write a summary at the end of the execution.

 .. note::
-   See :ref:`example 3 <examples>` for more info on how to compile and link with the DLB library.
+   See :ref:`Example 3 of How to run with DLB<examples>` for more information on compiling and linking with the DLB library.

 Inspecting monitoring regions within the source code
 ----------------------------------------------------

 The struct ``dlb_monitor_t`` is defined in ``dlb_talp.h``.
-Its fields may be accessed at any time, although some of them may lack some consistency if the region is not stopped.
+Its fields can be accessed at any time, although to guarantee that the values are up to date the region needs to be stopped.

-For Fortran codes, the struct may be accessed like in this example:
+For Fortran codes, the struct can be accessed as in this example:

 .. code-block:: fortran